How to find the best campsites

 It's hardest to get reservations during prime time in state parks, many of which are like little resorts in the summer, with naturalist activities, stores and, sometimes, golf courses and concerts.

-Minnesota state-park campsites can be reserved a year in advance.
+Minnesota state-park campsites can be reserved 120 days in advance.
 Campsites in Wisconsin can be reserved 11 months in advance.

 In Michigan, it's six months in advance, and in Iowa, three months.

 © Beth Gauper

 Most state parks, with the exception of those in Minnesota and the most popular Lake Michigan beach parks in Michigan, have some first-come, first-served sites.

 For details, see Camping in state parks.